Bourbon vs. Tennessee Whiskey: What Sets Them Apart?

 The charcoal filtering is key.
 It softens the whiskey and adds a unique earthy flavor.
 Each distillery filters differently.
 For example, Uncle Nearest’s whiskey slowly drips through 12 to 16 feet of charcoal.

 Tennessee whiskey must meet bourbon standards and go through the Lincoln County Process.
 This tradition has lasted for centuries, making it a key part of Tennessee’s whiskey history.
-You can learn more about American whiskey traditions here.

 The Distillation Process